Milford to Godalming walk

 From Milford Station, you come to the lakes and the magnificent timber-framed Enton Mill – one of the many houses on this walk that have seventeenth or eighteenth-century galleting – black pebbles lining the mortar of the walls, a method much used in those days in Kent and the south.
 Near a pub and church in Hambledon, you join the Greensand Way, a sandy bridleway through The Hurtwood, offering hazelnuts and blackberries in season.

 Lunch is at the White Horse pub in Hascombe, a village with a remarkable church covered in wall decoration, so that it looks almost Moorish.

 In the afternoon, the walk goes on legitimate public rights of way that give free access to the National Trust's Winkworth Arboretum and its lakes – the azaleas and bluebells make it particularly lovely to visit in spring time - and you leave along the fringes of its woods then on to a horse training course and the rich outskirts of Godalming, with its many imposing buildings.

 The final approach to the town is along the National Trust's River Wey and Godalming Navigation’s path along the canal, to the Church of St Peter and St Paul and the ancient High Street.

-Bits of it can be muddy in wet weather.
+Bits of the walk can be muddy in wet weather.

 You could call for a taxi from the Merry Harriers pub in Hambledon.
-Arriva bus 42/44 runs about once an hour (not Sundays) from Hascombe to Godalming, passing Winkworth Arboretum, but the pub's landlord has reported the bus service to be unreliable, with a last bus on Saturdays sometimes being as early as 15-10 hrs.
+Arriva bus 42 is meant to operate once an hour (not Sundays) from Hascombe to Godalming, passing Winkworth Arboretum, but the pub's landlord has reported the bus service to be unreliable, with a last bus on Saturdays sometimes being as early as 15-10 hrs.

 If you have a map, you can save about 1km near the end of the walk by heading for Farncombe Station rather than Godalming; it is about 750m from the Farncombe Boat House.